Introduction

 tar xfv gcc-linaro-7.4.1-2019.02-x86_64_arm-linux-gnueabihf.tar.xz

-Now we also need the original Raspberry Pi libraries, which we copy into the Ubuntu directories using rsync:
+Now we need the original libraries from the Raspberry Pi, which we copy into the Ubuntu directories with rsync:

 cd ..

-Now we still have to clean up the symbolic links that were copied by the rsync so that they point to the correct original files.
-There is a small Python script to download for this:
+Now we have to clean up the symbolic links that were copied by the rsync so that they point to the correct original files.
+There is a small Python script for download:

 wget https://raw.githubusercontent.com/riscv/riscv-poky/master/scripts/sysroot-relativelinks.py